ucdavisdatalab/workshop_introduction_to_version_control/chapters/01_getting-started.md

 :::{tip}
 As you can see from `git log`, the full hash for each commit is quite long.
-For most Git commands that require a hash, you can just use the first 5-6 digits.
+For most Git commands that require a hash, you can just use the first few digits.
 Git will let you know if it needs more digits to disambiguate which commit you mean.
 :::